 In its early years, the focus of the center was on the analysis of the business cycle and on the productive structure of the economy.
 A major shift occurred in 1990, with a marked increase in the international character of IRES, a more active support to academic research, and further developments of the policy aspects of this research.

-With the Center for Operations Research and Econometrics (CORE) and the Institut de Statistique, Biostatistique et Sciences Actuarielles (ISBA), IRES now belongs to the Louvain Institute of Data Analysis and Modeling in economics and statistics (LIDAM).
+With the Center for Operations Research and Econometrics (CORE), the Institut de Statistique, Biostatistique et Sciences Actuarielles (ISBA), Louvain Finance (LFIN) and the SMCS platform, IRES now belongs to the Louvain Institute of Data Analysis and Modeling in economics and statistics (LIDAM).

 Since its inception, IRES has always promoted deep interactions between fundamental research, applied research and policy recommendations in economics.
 Our members publish articles in leading international journals but also have a solid experience in popularizing the results of their research, and advising private and public decisions makers.